Deregistration from school

 Yours sincerely etc.

 It is advisable to include the reference to the Pupil Registration Regulation as there have been instances of schools failing to know or obey the law, imagining wrongly that they have some discretion over whether or not to "allow" de-registration.
 Local authorities are not entitled to stipulate that the home education must be "approved" before the child's name can be taken off the school register.
+We also advise that your withdrawal letter be sent by post rather than solely by email.

 The relevant regulations in England are The Pupil Registration Regulations (England) 2006.